tektechnologies/Instructor-Prep/201/class-08.md

 # Explain the LAB for today and Thursday and that the

 - LAB FRIDAY  is chocolate pizza and explain the format of the lab activity.
-- Ties in the wireframe lab today as practice for tomorrow’s lab. forms and js events
+- Ties in the wire frame lab today as practice for tomorrow’s lab. forms and js events
 - What questions do you have about that for now?
 - Do the form in the html even if you have the js skills, good advice.
 - Announcements.